Punctuation

 • collecting donations.

+Most manuals indicate it is unnecessary to set off text with bullets as well as add punctuation and conjunctions.
 If you want to use semicolons (;) and conjunctions, delete the bullets and just write a sentence.

-Practice 1
+Practice 1 – 8

-Fix the Bulleted List
+Punctuate the Bullet List

 Word bullet options